christianbrotherson/TimeTracker/README.md

 - Icons from Font Awesome
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- Refactor user association integration test in post_spec
+- Integrate validation for phone attribute in user
-- Refactor posts/_form for admin user with status
+  # No spaces or dashes
-- Fix post_spec.rb:82 to use factories
+  # exactly 10 characters
-- Fix post_spec.rb:52 to have correct user reference and not require update
+  # all characters have to be a number